 Sikhs make up 25% of Woolgoolga’s population.
 Indeed, it is Australia’s largest concentration of Sikhs.
 They arrived here from the cane fields in North Queensland in the late 1800s, worked on and then purchased banana farms.
 Three Sikh temples and an excellent Sikh Museum in town are open to visitors.
 The well known CurryFest will be held on 25 September this year.
 If you’re in Sydney, catch the Bollywood Express to the fest.
 Sounds like a lot of fun!

-Woolgoolga is close to many good beaches like Red Rock and Moonee Beach.
-Both have pretty decent caravan parks.
+Woolgoolga is in close proximity to many good beaches like Red Rock and Moonee Beach.
+Both have decent caravan parks.

 For now, Woolgoolga manages to fly under the tourist radar and that’s exactly how locals like it.